wp-plugins/wp-jquery-lightbox/readme.txt

 Still have problems?
 Post a link and describe what issue you're having, and tell us what of these steps you've already tried.

 == Changelog ==
+= 1.4.6 (2015-03-20) =
+* "Download link" now correctly open a download dialogue instead of displaying the file
+* Title, caption and all control elements can now be turned on / off individually
+* Added support for custom style sheets (just copy original to your theme's style folder, and hack away)
+* Restructured the HTML slightly, making styling easier
+* Added specific CSS selectors for all elements
+* Fixed animation speed setting being ignored
+* Dropped quirks support for Internet Explorer 8
+* Removed help-text setting

 = 1.4.5 (2013-06-09) =
 * Fit to screen edge on low rez displays (<500px)
 * Added global setting to hide title & caption